urbanplatform/django-keycloak-auth/README.md

         'GRAPHQL_ENDPOINT': 'graphql/'  # Default graphQL endpoint
     }
     ```
-6. Override the Django user model on settings:
+5. Override the Django user model in the `settings` file:

      ```python
     AUTH_USER_MODEL = "django_keycloak.KeycloakUserAutoId"
     ```

-7. If using graphene add the `GRAPHQL_ENDPOINT` to settings and `KeycloakGrapheneMiddleware` to the graphene `MIDDLEWARE`.
+6. If you are using Graphene, add the `GRAPHQL_ENDPOINT` to settings and `KeycloakGrapheneMiddleware` to the Graphene's `MIDDLEWARE`.

-8. Configure Django Rest Framework authentication classes with `django_keycloak.authentication.KeycloakAuthentication`:
+8. Configure Django-Rest-Framework authentication classes with `django_keycloak.authentication.KeycloakAuthentication`:

-    ```
+    ```python
     REST_FRAMEWORK = {
         'DEFAULT_AUTHENTICATION_CLASSES': [
             'django_keycloak.authentication.KeycloakAuthentication'